Some poems, old and new

 Become a little more ambiguous,

-and you could be a lot more famous"
+and you could be a lot more famous."

 "Dear well-wisher,

-to gain a wide following
+you want me to gain a wide following,

-to give my poetry a pedestal
+to give my poetry a pedestal on which it can strut.

-My poetry is not motivated
+My poetry is not motivated toward creating an impact.

-it simply serves the purpose
+It simply serves the purpose of giving form

-my musings and feelings.
+to my musings and feelings.

 When this form is aesthetic,